The Red Ranger Becomes an Adventurer in Another World: Anime

 In August 2024, it was announced that the series would receive an anime television series adaptation.
 It is produced by Satelight and directed by Keiichiro Kawaguchi, with Kawaguchi also serving as sound director, Atsuhiro Tomioka handling series composition, Shuji Maruyama designing the characters and serving as chief animation director alongside Hideaki Onishi and Ayaki Ito, and Koichiro Kameyama composing the music.
 The series aired from January 12 to March 30, 2025, on AT-X and other networks.
-The opening theme song is "Cuz I", performed by Hikaru Makishima, while the ending theme song is "Explosive Heart", performed by Aya Uchida.
+The opening theme song is "Cuz I", performed by Hikaru Makishima, and the ending theme song is "Explosive Heart", performed by Aya Uchida.
 Crunchyroll streams the series.